 Year 3 Curriculum

-Year 3 will be practicing a range of skills linked to our text, including: writing in paragraphs, using expanded noun phrases, using inverted comma's, subordinating and coordinating conjunctions and writing setting and character descriptions.
+Year 3 will be practising a range of skills linked to our text, including: writing in paragraphs, using expanded noun phrases, using inverted commas, subordinating and coordinating conjunctions and writing setting and character descriptions.
 Year 3 will then be planning and writing their own adventure stories.

-BBC bitesize offer a wide range of activities & games to support with spelling, grammar and punctuation.
+BBC Bitesize offers a wide range of activities & games to support spelling, grammar and punctuation.

-We have looked at using inverted comma's, comma's after a fronted adverbial and subordinate clauses.
+We have looked at using inverted commas, commas after a fronted adverbial and subordinate clause.
 The website below offers great, simple definitions of primary grammar terminology that your child may learn this year.

-In Autumn term we will be covering place value and addition and subtraction within 1000.
-We will be be practicing our formal written methods for both addition and subtraction.
+In the Autumn term, we will be covering place value and addition and subtraction within 1000.
+We will be practicing our formal written methods for both addition and subtraction.
 Please practice number bonds to 10, 20 and 100 at home to help with your learning.

-Top Marks Maths website have some fantastic games available – remember that you need to practise your times tables as much as you can and games are a great way to do this.
+Top Marks Maths website has some fantastic games available – remember that you need to practise your times tables as much as you can, and games are a great way to do this.

-All children have been given a personalised login for Timestable's Rockstar please ensure they practise at least 3 times a week at home. in Year 3 they need to be secure with x2 x5 x10 x3 x4 and x 8.
+All children have been given a personalised login for Timestable's Rockstar.
+Please ensure they practise at least three times a week at home.
+In Year 3, they need to be secure with x2, x5, x10, x3, x4 and x 8.

-In Autumn term we will be covering “Animals including humans”, especially focusing on different types of skeletons, muscles and diet/nutrition.
+In the Autumn term, we will be covering “Animals including humans”, especially focusing on different types of skeletons, muscles and diet/nutrition.
 Below are some useful links to help you support your children's learning at home.
 Please look at our knowledge mats to find more information about each topic.

 This link below is great for Science quizzes to test your subject knowledge.